Bunny Creek Baskets

 Bunny Creek Baskets was born when I had a piece of driftwood that was just begging to be part of a basket.
 Every time I looked at it, I knew it desperately needed to be part of a basket.
 Then it hit me.
 I could use the coiled basket technique I had learned many years ago to create the perfect basket.
 Everyone who saw it loved it and friends began to ask if I would make them a basket.

 As I experimented more and more with different shapes, I realized that my best inspiration came from pottery and from that inspiration yarn pottery evolved.
 People, including potters, who see my work from a distance think it is ceramic pottery.

 I create yarn pottery using a traditional coiled basket technique.
-However, I use parachute cord yarn, which are definitely non-traditional materials.
-My inspiration for shapes comes from pottery.
-I wrap the yarn around the parachute cord core to create the coils that I form into pottery shapes.
+However, I use parachute cord and yarn, which are definitely non-traditional materials.
+In addition to pottery, my inspiration for shapes comes from glass ware and my imagination.
+I wrap the yarn around the parachute cord core to create the coils that I form into various shapes.
+If you think that yarn pottery must be floppy since it's made from yarn and parachute cord, you're wrong.
+I have developed a technique that makes each piece quite strong and rigid.
 The decorative finishing techniques I use are my own creations.
 I continually experiment with new shapes and designs.